magore/hp85disk/README.md

   * *If you omit this you will have to update the [Makefile](Makefile) to omit the steps*
 ___

-## Using the emulator with provider examples
+## Using the emulator with examples
    * See [sdcard.cfg](sdcard/sdcard.cfg) for configuration settings and setting and documentation.
      * Printer capture is configured currently for my HP54645D scope
        * The following example works for an HP85 attached to the emulator via GPIB bus.